Bands and accompanying musicians of Paul Kelly: J. Walker

-Short bio: Greg Walker, aka J. Walker is an Australian multi-instrumentalist and producer, best known for his work under the moniker Machine Translations.
+Short bio: Greg Walker, J. Walker is an Australian multi-instrumentalist and producer, best known for his work under the moniker Machine Translations.
 He has also worked as a screen composer, sound engineer and arranger.
 Some of the artists and clients Walker has worked with include Baz Luhrmann, C.W.
 Stoneking, Clare Bowditch, The Whitlams and Angie Hart.
 Walker worked with Paul Kelly on his nineteenth studio album, Spring and Fall.
 He served as a producer and also contributed upright bass guitar, dobro, violin and harmonica to the album.
 He then joined Paul's live band as a guitarist.